Bijesse/Year2CristoRey/projects/5-soundMood/1-whatIsAPI/README.md

 ### Closing

 Today you learned What an API is.
-Next class we are going to implement the SoundCloud API into
+Next class we are going to implement the SoundCloud API into our SoundMood project.

 #### Homework